-Best Xbox Series X and S RPGs for 2022
+Best RPGs for Xbox Series X and S 2023: Stunning role-playing games

 Possibly the greatest RPG of the last console generation, The Witcher 3 is a sprawling, magical story with almost endless amounts of diverting side content to explore while you make your way through its meaty main quest.

-The game looks ravishing despite its age, and will get a next-gen version very soon to make things sparkle at higher resolutions, which means the Series X or S is the perfect place to give it a play through for the first or umpteenth time.
+The game looks ravishing despite its age, and a new next-gen version makes things sparkle at higher resolutions, which means the Series X or S is the perfect place to give it a play-through for the first or umpteenth time.

 Mass Effect Legendary Edition